twashing/bkell/README.md

   - **Journal**
     - each journal can have many entries
     - only a group's users (incl. owner) can CRUD this data

   - **Account**
     - account addition or updates do not bleed into another group's accounts
     - no duplicates
     - only a group's users (incl. owner) can CRUD this data
+    - can't delete an account with dependent entries

   - **Entry**
     - each entry must be balanced